chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales navbar hover](static/images/kitchen-tales-navbar-hover.webp)

-- Utilizing *CSS's* hover effect, the user know's what tab they are clicking on as it underlines the title.
+- Utilizing *CSS's* hover effect, the user know's what tab they are clicking on as it underlines the heading when it's being hovered over.

 ![Kichen Tales navbar authorized user](static/images/kitchen-tales-navbar-auth-user.webp)